hackhub817/Cricketers-Info/README.md

 #BRIAN LARA
 Brian Charles Lara, TC, OCC, AM is a Trinidadian former international cricketer, widely acknowledged as one of the greatest batsmen of all time.

+#RAHUL DRAVID

+Rahul Sharad Dravid is an Indian cricket coach and former captain of the Indian national team, currently serving as its head coach.
+Prior to his appointment to the senior men's national team, Dravid was the Head of Cricket at the National Cricket Academy, and the head coach of the India Under-19 and India A teams.